hypered/thebacknd/README.md

 # Components

-Thebacknd stiches together a few pieces:
+Thebacknd stitches together a few pieces:

 - A set of "serverless" "functions" for creating ephemeral virtual machines within DigitalOcean.
 This acts as a service that can talk to the DigitalOcean